Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### [...] in the Microsoft 365 security center to identify devices that are affected by an alert.
+### You can use [...] in the Microsoft 365 security center to identify devices that are affected by an alert.

 - [ ] Classifications.
 - [x] Incidents.